chrisz16121/3220_final/README.md

 main functionality will be the points system, which needs to be kept track of and updated with each game played

-**Notes on the code**
->code still contains severals portions that are commented out, these are mainly in place to ensure we can easily debug (visually in this case) should our functions stop working
->

-**How to use program**
->To compile our program, simply be in the main directory and run the "make" command, this will compile all source files and create the executable named "./final"
->to run this executable, simply run the "./final" command
->NO command line arguments will be needed, and none will be understood by our program
->Our program then walks the user step by step, asking questions along the way to gather its corresponding inputs and give the correct outputs

-**Known issues / Bugs**
->the simon says game is not working quite right at the moment, we need to ensure that it will terminate as soon as the user enters an incorrect number
->